Class 9 Computer Science Solved Past Paper 2019

 Ans: Server Computer:

-A Server is a main computer in a network which is used to manage network resources and facilitates other computers.
+A Server is the main computer in a network that is used to manage network resources and facilitates other computers.

 Clients are computers in a network that access services made available by a server.